All-Hands-AI/OpenHands/evaluation/bird/README.md

 # BIRD Evaluation with OpenDevin

-Implements evaluation of agents on BIRD introducted in [Can LLM Already Serve as A Database Interface?
+Implements evaluation of agents on BIRD introduced in [Can LLM Already Serve as A Database Interface?
 A BIg Bench for Large-Scale Database Grounded Text-to-SQLs](https://arxiv.org/abs/2305.03111).
 Please see [here](https://bird-bench.github.io/) for the reference implementation used in the paper.

 ## Setup Environment